mahekn23/KrushiVikas/README.md

 ## USAGE:

 - To run this web app, kindly download the zip file KrushiVikas and Unzip the folder in your system or clone the repository.
+Also download the .h5 file and place it in plant_disease_detection app folder; H5 file: https://drive.google.com/file/d/1ou3tFfgG4QOagcayMFTbaydE3uYoav_0/view?usp=sharing
 - Open command prompt and navigate to the KrushiVikas folder that includes the file manage.py and all the apps.
 - On that path, run the following commands -
   1. python manage.py makemigrations